morpho-org/morpho-optimizers/edge_cases_docs/SCENARIO.md

   - 4.2.1 - There is a borrower `onPool` available to replace him `inP2P`.
 First, his debt `onPool` is repaid, his matched debt is replaced by the available borrower up to his repaid amount.
   - 4.2.2 - There are NMAX (or less) borrowers `onPool` available to replace him `inP2P`, they borrow enough to cover for the repaid liquidity.
 First, his debt `onPool` is repaid, his matched liquidity is replaced by NMAX (or less) borrowers up to his repaid amount.
   - 4.2.3 - There are no borrowers `onPool` to replace him `inP2P`.
 After repaying the amount `onPool`, his P2P match(es) will be unmatched and the corresponding supplier(s) will be placed on pool.
-  - 4.2.4 - There are NMAX (or less) borrowers `onPool` available to replace him `inP2P`, they don't supply enough to cover for the withdrawn liquidity.
-First, the `onPool` liquidity is withdrawn, then we proceed to NMAX (or less) matches.
-Finally, some suppliers are unmatched for an amount equal to the remaining to withdraw. ⚠️ most gas expensive repay scenario.
+  - 4.2.4 - The borrower is matched to 2\*NMAX suppliers.
+There are NMAX borrowers `onPool` available to replace him `inP2P`, they don't supply enough to cover for the repaid liquidity.
+First, the `onPool` liquidity is repaid, then we proceed to NMAX `match borrower`.
+Finally, we proceed to NMAX `unmatch supplier` for an amount equal to the remaining to withdraw. ⚠️ most gas expensive repay scenario.

 ## 5. [`LIQUIDATE`](https://github.com/morpho-labs/morpho-contracts/blob/main/contracts/aave/PositionsManagerForAave.sol#L452)